irmen/Serpent/README.md

 Maven-artefact is available on maven central, groupid 'net.razorvine' artifactid 'serpent'.
 Full source code can be found in ./java/ directory.
-Example usage can be found in ./java/test/SerpentExample.java
+Example usage can be found in ./java/test/SerpentExample.java Versions before 1.23 require Java 7 or Java 8 (JDK 1.7 or 1.8) to compile and run.
+Version 1.23 and later require Java 8 (JDK 1.8) at a minimum to compile and run.

 SOME MORE DETAILS